 An order to “do not resuscitate” is exactly what it sounds like: a legally binding document of a patient’s treatment wishes dictating that you do not resuscitate him or her in regard to the level of life-saving measures they’re willing to undertake to sustain life.

-In most cases, one copy of the properly completed form will be filed with the health care provider and one will follow the patient.
+In most cases, one copy of the properly completed form is filed with the healthcare provider and one copy will stay with the patient.
 Many people will elect for a medical alert bracelet or wallet-sized card notifying potential first responders of their request to not be resuscitated, so be mindful to place this information in a conspicuous location.
+Rescuers should know the policies and laws for whether a bracelet or wallet card can suffice as a valid DNR order.

 Arranging a DNR Order

-To arrange a do-not-resuscitate order, a person would need to reach out to their primary health care provider.
+To arrange a do-not-resuscitate order, a person would typically need to reach out to their primary healthcare provider.
 At times, a provider may ask a person about their wishes around life-saving measures, but individuals can also initiate the conversation.

-Each state will have its own guidelines; however, signatures and input from the following persons must be present in each state’s paperwork for the order to be valid.
-Each of these examples can be seen on the paperwork required for an OOH-DNR (out-of-hospital do-not-resuscitate) order in Texas.
-The order must be signed by:
+Examples of required signatures can be seen on the paperwork required for an OOH-DNR (out-of-hospital do-not-resuscitate) order in Texas.
+This order must be signed by:

 - A qualified physician.
 This person must be a licensed medical practitioner in the state in which care is being given and be assigned to or selected by the person seeking the DNR order.
 While this may seem like a given, a valid medical license to practice medicine could be a conflict for those who practice homeopathic medicine.

-In most states, a social worker or other professional staff can be a great resource to a person who is looking to establish or to ask specific questions about the requirements to arrange a DNR.
+In most states, a social worker or other professional staff member can be a great resource to a person who wants to establish a DNR order or has specific questions about the requirements to arrange a DNR order.

 Common Types of DNR Orders